 Animal Explorers.
 Michael Leach & Meriel Lland.
 Pub Enslow (New York).
 Carnivores, Creatures of the Ocean, Insects and Mini Beasts, Omnivores and Herbivores, Reptiles and Amphibians and Birds.

 Presentation to the National Botanic Garden of Wales, on the ecology of tropical rainforests and the threats they face.

-published in Spanish, Czech, Danish and Polish editions.
+published in Spanish, Czech, Danish, Italian and Polish editions.